-The duration of the training is (6) weeks for the full program of 99 clock hours.
+The duration of training is (6) weeks for the full program consisting of 90 clock hours.

 Morning and Evening options are available.

 Total cost for the basic training is $850.00.